Connecticut pediatrician alarmed at rising syphilis cases in babies and moms

 “It’s a terrible sign of the times,” said Dr. Marliyn Smith, a pediatrician at St. Vincent’s Medical Center.

-Dr. Smith has not seen any cases in her practice but she saw a baby with deformities from being born with syphilis in her medical training.
+Smith has not seen any cases in her practice, but she saw a baby with deformities from being born with syphilis in her medical training.

 According to the CDC, newborn syphilis cases spiked almost 30% from 2021 to 2022.